 Help for you to get started:

 I'll provide a list of links for you to read and explore whenever you get the chance.
 Make sure you are getting as many vitamins, minerals, EFA's, sunlight, and exercise that your body needs to function and maintain itself.
-Becoming friends with your doctor and/or nutritionist would be a big plus and easy support.
+You don't have to be daily with everything, but it likely does have to be an overall lifestyle change.
+Becoming friends with your doctor and/or nutritionist would be a big plus and easy support, so try starting with them.
 I've always enjoyed properly organized and easy to print PDF pages and information, so I can print them myself and create my very own personal diet book.
 The specific lists/charts I will give you bellow will help you decide on choosing what foods you want to eat and/or are able to get your hands on based on the minerals/vitamins listed (you may have to do your own adding/subtracting and other calculating based on your own custom made diet):

 The minerals your body needs: http://www.health-al...tion-chart.html

 (Although this website provided the above information for free, it also has the information available in PDF Printable Formats for sale.
 However, with any luck you should be able to either copy and paste the information and adjust it in Microsoft Word or whatever text program you use, as well as using search engines in finding other websites with similar free nutrition information in pdf formats on the internet.
 I personally prefer the printable "one page information" charts because they are easy to read and understand as well as organized.
 This is just my personal preference though since I do a lot of reading and printing.
 I prefer to save paper and space on my bookshelves.)